Time Pressure in Software Engineering: A Systematic Review: Methodology

 \section{Methodology}

 In this section, we present the methodology used in this study.
-Subsection~\ref{sec:criteria}, we introduce inclusion and exclusion criteria we used to grade the found literature.
-In subsection~\ref{sec:database}, we present the database search strings and approaches.
-Subsection~\ref{sec:snowballing}, we explain the snowballing procedure in detail.
+Subsection~\ref{sec:criteria} introduces the inclusion and exclusion criteria we used to grade the found literature.
+In Subsection~\ref{sec:database}, we present the database search strings and approaches.
+In Subsection~\ref{sec:snowballing}, we explain the snowballing procedure in detail.
 Last, in Subsection~\ref{sec:dataextraction}, we explain the data extraction in detail.
-The entire research methodology is shown in Figure ~\ref{fig:flowchart}.
+The entire research methodology is shown in Figure~\ref{fig:flowchart}.